Soheil86/SwipeMatch/README.md

 # SwipeMatch
 Mobile App in ios
-Siaheil and Amin are working on ios project for mobile Application.
+Soheil and Amin are working on ios project for mobile Application.